José María Ampuero Jáuregui

 José María Ampuero Jáuregui (1837-1917) was a Spanish Carlist politician.
-In 1881-1884 he served one term in the lower house of the Cortes, in 1907-1913 during two terms he held the Senate ticket, and during a few separate strings between the 1880s and the 1910s he was member of the Biscay provincial self-government, diputación.
-At the turn of centuries acting as second-in-command of the Biscay party organization, in the mid-1910s he was briefly member of the Carlist national executive.
+In 1881-1884 he served one term in the lower house of the Cortes, in 1907-1913 during two terms he held the Senate ticket, and during a few separate strings between the 1880s and the 1910s he was a member of the Biscay provincial self-government, diputación.
+At the turn of centuries acting as second-in-command of the Biscay party organization, in the mid-1910s he was briefly a member of the Carlist national executive.
 Currently he is known mostly as fervent advocate of Basque culture and separate Basque provincial establishments, which he promoted as publisher, organizer and politician.

 Family and youth

-The first known ascendant of José María was Pedro Ampuero Ajo, who in 1704 integrated numerous possessions in Asturias into one mayorazgo.
+The first known ancestor of José María was Pedro Ampuero Ajo, who in 1704 integrated numerous possessions in Asturias into one mayorazgo.
 One branch of the Ampueros settled in Biscay, grew to major landholders, inter-married with other prestigious families, and were already known as “notoria familia vizcaína”.
 The paternal grandfather of José María, Pedro María Ampuero Musaurieta, in the 1810s served as the first constitutional alcalde of Bilbao.
 He married his cousin from the Durango-based Maguna family; its representatives commanded tercios in Flanders, one was the founder of Montevideo and another served as governor of Buenos Aires.
-Durango became the family nest of the branch, centred upon the mansion known as Eche Zuria palace.
+Durango became the family nest of the branch, centred upon the mansion known as Eche Zuria Palace.
 Apart from rural landholdings, the principal source of family wealth, the father of José María, José Joaquín Ampuero Maguna, constructed and owned numerous buildings in Bilbao and surroundings.
 In the 1820s and the 1830s he held various municipal and provincial posts, e.g. serving in the Bilbao ayuntamiento or as the Biscay regidor.